Skip Navigation

 County Court hearing centre as may be appropriate .(GL).

-of money, at the relevant time the claim must be sent to the defendant’s home court (save that where there are two or more defendants, one or more of whom are individuals, the claim must be sent to the home court of the defendant who first files their defence).
+(3) Subject to paragraphs (5) and (6), if the defendant is an individual and the claim is for a specified sum of money, at the relevant time the claim must be sent to the defendant’s home court (save that where there are two or more defendants, one or more of whom are individuals, the claim must be sent to the home court of the defendant who first files their defence).

 (a) a defendant under paragraph (3) has specified a hearing centre other than the defendant’s home court; or

-(b) a claimant under paragraph (4) has specified a hearing centre other than the preferred hearing centre,the claim must be sent to that other hearing centre.
+(b) a claimant under paragraph (4) has specified a hearing centre other than the preferred hearing centre, the claim must be sent to that other hearing centre.

-(5A) At the relevant time, the claim must be sent to the County Court at Central London if—
+(6) At the relevant time, the claim must be sent to the County Court at Central London if—

 (b) a court officer provisionally decides, pursuant to rule 26.3, that the track which appears to be most suitable for the claim is the multi-track; and